-The Board of Directors has declared a second interim dividend of US$0.30 per share, totalling US$429.6 million, to be paid on 29 March 2018 to shareholders on the register as of 9 March 2018.
+The Board of Directors have declared an interim dividend of US$0.40 per share, totalling US$577.3 million, to be paid on 29 March 2019 to shareholders on the register as of 8 March 2019.

 The Company’s issued ordinary share capital ranks pari passu in all respects and carries the right to receive all dividends and distributions declared, made or paid on or in respect of the ordinary shares.
 There are currently no redeemable non-voting preference shares or subscriber shares of the Company in issue.

 |Authority to purchase own shares and transfer of treasury shares to Company’s Employee Share Trust|| Details of the Company’s authority to purchase its own shares, which will be sought at the Company’s forthcoming annual general meeting (AGM), will be set out in the notice of meeting for that AGM. |

 On 4 May 2018, the Company transferred 11,297,476 ordinary shares out of treasury to the Company’s Employee Share Trust, which represented 0.74% of the Company’s issued share capital.

 Details are set out in Note 20 to the Consolidated Financial Statements.

 |Directors||Biographies of the directors who served on the Board during the year are provided in the Governance section on page Board of Directors.|